grammyjs/website/site/docs/resources/comparison.md

 ## How to Disagree With This Comparison

-If you think that something is wrong on this page, don't despair!
+If you think that something is wrong on this page, don’t despair!
 Please let us know in the [group chat](https://t.me/grammyjs)!
 We'd love for you to educate us about your perspective.
 Naturally, you can also just edit this page on GitHub, or file an issue there to point out mistakes or suggest other things.